-Minimally invasive and small incision joint replacement surgery has recently been offered by some surgeons, and has been promoted by surgeons, hospitals, and orthopaedic industry.
+Minimally invasive knee replacement and small incision joint replacement surgery has recently been offered by some surgeons, and has been promoted by surgeons, hospitals, and orthopaedic industry.
 This variation of traditional joint replacement surgery encompasses an array of modifications to the original technique.
 Minimally invasive surgery in Philadelphia has become especially popular as high caliber teams, such as Rothman's surgeons, have begun offering it more regularly.

 The purpose of this position statement is to provide information to patients about the emerging use of minimally invasive and small incision techniques in the practice of hip and knee joint replacement surgery.

 “Less invasive surgery” is terminology that encompasses both small incision techniques and minimally invasive techniques.
 Small incision hip and knee replacement surgery entails performing the conventional approach through a smaller skin incision.
 The length of less invasive incisions may be compared to contemporary incisions (those used by most surgeons today), which are smaller than historical incisions (those used when joint replacement surgery was in its early stages of development).
 Minimally invasive hip and knee replacement surgery uses not only a smaller incision (or incisions) but also new exposure techniques.
 This is said to be less invasive to soft tissues and or bone.